tolauwae/phd-thesis/src/introduction/introduction.typ

 In fact, in @chapter:remote we present a remote debugger on top of WARDuino.
 The WARDuino virtual machine and remote debugger form the perfect platform to quickly prototype and build new debugger techniques on.

-However, it is incorrect to suggest that this is the only contribution of @chapter:remote.
+However, this is far from the only contribution of @chapter:remote.
 The remote debugger itself already improves much on the current development experience of most embedded developers.

-This experience is characterized by a slow development cycle.
+#C6

 In the first place the need to reflash the device after each change can slow down the development cycle significantly---especially, when developers use print statements to debug their code.
 Secondly, in case developers wish to use a debugger, they usually need to setup a hardware debugger, which can be cumbersome and time-consuming.
+Thirdly, embedded development is usually limited to low-level programming languages such as C and C++, where manual memory management presents additional work and challenges for the developers.
 We discuss these, and other lesser challenges underlying the slow development cycle in more detail in @chapter:remote.

 @chapter:remote shows how the WARDuino remote debugger reduces the need to reflash software, and enables traditional remote debugging without the need to use a hardware debugger.
-The chapter will discuss the virtual machine in great detail, both its implementation and the formal semantics of its remote debugger.
+The chapter discusses the virtual machine in great detail, both its implementation and the formal semantics of its remote debugger.
+It likewise shows how using WebAssembly enables developers to use high-level languages to program embedded devices.
-We shall highlight the components and design decisions that make WARDuino suitable as the basis for the novel debugging techniques we present in the following chapters.
+Importantly, the chapter highlights the components and design decisions that make WARDuino suitable as the basis for the novel debugging techniques we present in the following chapters.

 //Lesser challenges include the hardware limitations, bare-metal execution environments, bad portability of code over different devices, and the lack of high-level language support.